 Oakfield Railroad MuseumOakfield

 Our Museum is dedicated to the early years of Railroad Transportation.
-Besides seeing the historic wood frame station building (pictured above), you can be intrigued by hundreds of photographs- some of which are over a century old.
+Besides seeing the historic wood frame station building, you can be intrigued by hundreds of photographs- some of which are over a century old.
 There are also vintage signs and advertising pieces, signal lanterns, original railroad maps, telegraph equipment, newspapers, a Hand Car and a Motor Car, restored mail carts, the C-66 caboose, and a weathervane that came from the top of the old water tower that was demolished in 1982.

 Ogunquit Museum of American ArtOgunquit